jeantessier/advent-of-code-2025/day01/README.md

 I used simple modulo arithmetic to calculate the position after each rotation.
 Modulo arithmetic in Ruby did the proper rotation when subtracting into negative values.

+## Puzzle 2

+I got stuck on the special cases when landing on zero and rotating left, but not a full rotation.
+I couldn't get the special cases to work properly.